JuliaPy/pyjulia/docs/source/installation.rst

 See below for more detailed explanations.

-**Note:** If you are using Python installed with Ubuntu or ``conda``, PyJulia may not work with Julia ≥ 0.7.
+**Note:** If you are using Python installed with Ubuntu or ``conda``, PyJulia may not work with the default setting.
 For workarounds, see :doc:`Troubleshooting <troubleshooting>`.
 Same caution applies to any Debian-based and possibly other GNU/Linux distributions.